JSM2512/RAG-Assistant/README.md

 - **Support Portal:** Fast answers for IT, HR, or helpdesk teams based on company docs.
 - **Research & Analysis:** Upload reports, ask complex questions, and get cited answers.
 - **Learning Platform:** Deep-dive discussions with memory of previous context.
+- **Aviation Data Search:** Analyze and explore aviation datasets for research, compliance, or operational insights.

 ---